CryoGrid/CryoGrid.jl/docs/src/manual/overview.md

     Prognostic state variables like `H` in the example above **should not be directly modified** in the model code.
 They should only be modified by the calling solver/integrator.
 This is especially important when using higher order or implicit integrators as unexpected changes to prognostic state may destroy the accuracy of their internal interpolant.
 For modeling discontinuities, use [`Events`](@ref) instead.

 Note that `state` is (typically) of type [`LayerState`](@ref) with properties corresponding to the state variables declared by the `variables` function for `Soil` and `HeatBalance`.
-Additionally, output arrays for the time derivatives are provided (here `∂H∂t`), as well as the current timestep, layer boundary depths, and variable grids (accessible via `state.t`, `state.bounds`, and `state.grid` respectively).
+Additionally, output arrays for the time derivatives are provided (here `dH`), as well as the current timestep, layer boundary depths, and variable grids (accessible via `state.t`, `state.bounds`, and `state.grid` respectively).
 Note that `state` will also contain other variables declared on this `Soil` layer by other `SubSurfaceProcess`es, allowing for implicit coupling between processes where appropriate.